CMU-Integrated-Design-Innovation-Group/PITSA/README.md

 ## Folder and File Descriptions

 ### RBS_codes
-The folder “RBS_codes” constains the Python scripts and the results for the two  continuous constraint satisfaction problems.
+The folder “RBS_codes” contains the Python scripts and the results for the two  continuous constraint satisfaction problems.
 These Python scripts are executed using two computing resources, including a laptop with one GPU and a server with one GPU.

 #### Problem2D_Laptop
 The folder “Problem2D_Laptop” contains the following five Python scripts for implementing the sample-based exhaustive search method, the region-based exhaustive search method, and the GPU-based iterative parallel classification method to solve the two-dimensional continuous constraint satisfaction problem involving birds function.
 These Python scripts are executed using a laptop with one GPU.